-This was originally something I posted on the internal blog at the company I work at (Atlassian is an awesome company if you don't already know), and I feel like it's important enough to re-publish publicly.
-We don't talk enough about this stuff, and I want to change that.
+This was originally something I posted on the internal blog at the company I work at, and I feel like it’s important enough to re-publish publicly.
+We don’t talk enough about this stuff, and I want to change that.

 A coworker of mine wrote a follow-up post on our internal blog, and I just found out today that she posted hers publicly as well, which you can read on her blog here: Yes, Let’s Talk About Mental Health

 This is mostly unedited.
 The sections like this below are from the original Confluence page, reformatted for this.

 I could definitely go in and add things now that it’s been about a month or so since I wrote it, but I’ll save that for later.
 Just know there are things I didn’t talk about, like DNA testing that I’ve since explored with my doctor, so it’s not something I’m unaware of.

 …because, while I can’t speak for the rest of the world, I do know that in the US, we have a culture of not talking about it, making it seem like a weakness, and a load of other bad approaches to it, including not funding it very well, or substituting law enforcement officers for social workers (a whole different can of worms).

 This blog post has been bouncing around in my head for the past few weeks and I’ve finally just decided to sit down and write it.

 There’s one thing that I was reminded of over the weekend since I wrote this that I’d like to say explicitly.
 I knowingly wrote this from a position of privilege.